gkaguirrelab/lightLoggerAnalysis/data/AGCSettingsByNDF/README.md

 ## Selected World-Camera Frames

 The zero-based global raw-frame indices below count only frames physically present in the raw chunks; synthetic rows inserted for timestamp gaps are excluded.
-Run `selectAGCSettingsByNDFFrames.ipynb` to count the physical frames, select frames at approximately two seconds before the end, one second before the end, and the final frame of each recording, and replace this table automatically.
-A row containing only `0` values is still a placeholder.
+For each NDF recording, the selected frames are approximately two seconds before the end, one second before the end, and the final captured frame.

 <!-- populateData:agc-settings-by-ndf-frame-indices:start -->
 | NDF level | Frame 1 | Frame 2 | Frame 3 |